 That being said, will I really be avoiding planks or tennis or golf for the rest of my life?
 Probably not.
 My kids love playing mini golf – and so do I. And planks are one of the traditional core exercises I dislike least.

 But while I’m in the initial stages of my physical therapy, I’m going to follow the recommendations.
 Because right now it’s harder for me to do some exercises.
-That’s mainly because I was out of shape after a long pregnancy from being unable to do much, then giving birth, and then still being unable to do much due to a symptomatic and painful diastasis recti.
+That’s mainly because I was out of shape after a long pregnancy from being unable to do much, then giving birth, and then still being unable to do much due to my diastasis recti.

 As I exercise and get stronger, I’ll be able to do more, modify fewer movements, and complete a full workout as it’s designed.
 And, I’ll be keeping my muscles engaged properly without as much concentration, so I’ll still be exercising safely – even as I add in the occasional plank or round of mini golf.